appscode/third-party-tools/storage/nfs/README.md

 # Deploying NFS Server in Kubernetes

-Kubernetes supports NFS (Network File System) to mount as volume in a pod.
-An [nfs](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) volume provides persistent storage for pods.
+NFS (Network File System) volumes can be mounted(https://kubernetes.io/docs/concepts/storage/volumes/#nfs) as a `PersistentVolume` in Kubernetes pods.
 You can also pre-populate an `nfs` volume.
 An `nfs` volume can be shared between pods.
-It is particularly helpful when you need some files to be shared between multiple pods.
+It is particularly helpful when you need some files to be writable between multiple pods.

 This tutorial will show you how to deploy an NFS server in Kubernetes.
 This tutorial also shows you how to use `nfs` volume in a pod.